 AP IDs for requested information.

-The AP List Length subfield (Figure 8-431o (AP List field format)) is a 1-octet field whose value is an unsigned positive integer that is equal with 6 times the number of AP identifier subfields and it is equal to

-the number of APs in the AP List.
+The AP List Length subfield (Figure 8-431o (AP List field format)) is a 1-octet field whose value indicates the total length of the subsequent AP identifier subfields (i.e., six times the number of APs in the AP list).
 [2842]

 Each AP identifier subfield takes 6 octets to indicate the BSSID of an AP that the requesting STA wants to query.